alyssais/font/README.md

 You can specify a variant (available variants are shown with `$ ./font show <name>`.
 `$ ./font uninstall "Droid Sans" 700`

-You can also install all fonts.
+You can also uninstall all fonts.
 `$ ./font uninstall all`